Sean1708/reFILE/README.rst

 -q, --quiet             supress all output except errors -v, --verbose           print extra information
--d, --directories       rename and delete (if empty) directories -l, --limit             maximum depth limit when searching recursively -I, --ignore            ignore any files which match this regex -i, --confirm           prompt for confirmation before renaming or
+-d, --directories       rename and delete (if empty) directories -l LIM, --limit=LIM     maximum depth limit when searching recursively -I PAT, --ignore=PAT    ignore any files which match the regex PAT -i, --confirm           prompt for confirmation before renaming or
                             deleting any files
--f, --force             never prompt for confirmation
+-f, --force             never prompt for confirmation -m DIR, --moveto=DIR    move files into directory DIR

 The only local options are for help on a specific command.